Improving A*OMP: Theoretical and Empirical Analyses With a Novel Dynamic Cost Model: Summary

 We have demonstrated AMul-{\AOMPe} in a wide range of recovery simulations involving sparse signals with different characteristics.
 According to the results, {\AOMP} performs better recovery than all the other candidates for uniform and Gaussian sparse signals.
 Among {\AOMP} variants, AMul-{\AOMPe} promises the most accurate recovery and fastest execution times.
 For CARS sparse signals, AMul-{\AOMPe} recovery is still better than the involved greedy alternatives, however BP is the most accurate algorithm in this case.
 We have also shown that the search can be significantly accelerated without sacrificing the accuracy via a hybrid approach, which first applies OMP, and then AMul-{{\AOMPe}} only if OMP fails.
 Finally, we have employed AMul-{\AOMPe} on sparse images, where it improves the recovery significantly over BP.

 The AMul cost model with the residue-based termination has demonstrated strong empirical performance while also providing more greed due to the allowance for a larger $\alpha$.
 Hence, AMul-{\AOMPe} turns out to be the most promising {\AOMP} variant in this manuscript.
 As future work, it is worth to investigate different cost model structures which may improve speed and convergence of the algorithm in specific problems.
 For example, the cost model may be formulated to reflect the expected statistics of the signal of interest.
 Such a strategy would be problem-dependent, however it may guide the algorithm faster and more accurately to the desired solution.
-Combining {\AOMP} with sparsity models, i.e. signals with specific sparsity patterns, is another promising future work direction.
+Combining {\AOMP} with sparsity models, i.e., signals with specific sparsity patterns, is another promising future work direction.

-Nazim Burak Karahanoglu is a senior researcher at the Advanced Technologies Research Institute of the Scientific and Technological Research Council of Turkey (TUBITAK) in Kocaeli, Turkey.
+Nazim Burak Karahanoglu is a senior researcher at the Informatics and Information Security Research Center, The Scientific and Technological Research Council of Turkey (TUBITAK BILGEM) in Kocaeli, Turkey.
 He received his B.S. degree in Electrical and Electronics Engineering from METU, Ankara in 2003, M.S. degree in Computational Engineering from the Friedrich-Alexander University of Erlangen-Nuremberg, Germany in 2006 and Ph.D. degree in Electronics Engineering from Sabanci University, Istanbul in 2013.
-He has been with TUBITAK since 2008.
+He has been with TUBITAK BILGEM since 2008.
 His research interests include compressed sensing and sonar signal processing.

 Hakan Erdogan is an associate professor at Sabanci University in Istanbul, Turkey.
 He received his B.S. degree in Electrical Engineering and Mathematics in 1993 from METU, Ankara and his M.S. and Ph.D. degrees in Electrical Engineering: Systems from the University of Michigan, Ann Arbor in 1995 and 1999 respectively.
 He was with the Human Language Technologies group at IBM T.J.
 Watson Research Center, NY between 1999 and 2002.
 He has been with Sabanci University since 2002.
 His research interests are in developing and applying probabilistic methods and algorithms for multimedia information extraction.